How to Make Storing Christmas Decorations Easy

 If there is anything left in the Christmas bins that I didn’t use, I pull that out and either group it with like items or put it in a donate pile to get rid of.

-Step Two for Storing Christmas Decorations:
+Step Two for Storing Christmas Decorations: Use this as a chance to declutter.

 Which leads me to step two!
 Anything that you didn’t use this year or don’t want to keep, set aside into a donate pile!
 There is no reason to keep storing things you aren’t going to use and it helps minimize, at least a little bit, for when you start decorating the following year!